 Statue of David Livingstone & Victoria Falls

 On the Zimbabwe border of Victoria Falls, the statue of David Livingstone faces the Devil’s Cataract on the western bank of the falls.
 This location is on the Zimbabwean side of the falls.
-An inscription on the statue explains that David Livingstone paid a visit to the waterfalls in the year 1851, at which time he was documenting his initial impression of the beauty of the waterfalls during his first meeting, at which time he named the waterfalls after Queen Victoria.
+An inscription on the statue explains that Statue of David Livingstone paid a visit to the waterfalls in the year 1851, at which time he was documenting his initial impression of the beauty of the waterfalls during his first meeting, at which time he named the waterfalls after Queen Victoria.

 Statue of David Livingstone & Victoria Falls, Safari World Tours

 The first attempt was made in 2001 by Zimbabwe’s liberation war experts, who regarded the artwork as a sore reminder of the British colonial era.
-The second attempt was made by the Zambian administration in 2004.
-The government required the statue moved to the other side (Zambia) of the falls during their 150th-anniversary celebrations of David Livingstone’s discovery of the falls.
-Both attempts to remove the statue were unsuccessful.
+The second attempt was made by the Zambian administration in 2004 Statue of David Livingstone.

 David Livingstone’s explorations and the history of Victoria Falls

-David Livingstone was taken by the natives of the area to a small island that was located right next to Victoria Falls.
-And it was from this vantage point that he had his first look at the waterfall.
+The Statue of David Livingstone was taken by the natives of the area to a small island that was located right next to Victoria Falls.
+It was from this vantage point that he had his first look at the waterfall.
 The name Livingstone Island has been given to this particular island in recent times.
-Queen Victoria, who reigned over Great Britain during the period when David Livingstone called the waterfalls.
-Inspired the name given by Livingstone.

-The writings of David Livingstone are largely responsible for the resurgence of interest in the region.
+The writings of the Statue of David Livingstone are largely responsible for the resurgence of interest in the region.
 Which led to the ultimate settlement of missionaries and merchants in Livingstone and Victoria Falls.
-When considering the history of Livingstone town, it is impossible to ignore Cecil Rhodes’s vision of a railway line stretching from Cape Town to Cairo.

 This goal was realized in 1905 with the construction of the Victoria Falls Bridge.
-Despite the fact that the railroad line was never built all the way to Cairo, it did allow more people access to Victoria Falls.
+Even though the railroad line was never built to Cairo, it did allow more people access to Victoria Falls.
 A trip that used to take four months could now be made in only four days by using the train.
-After the construction of the bridge in Zimbabwe, the Victoria Falls Hotel was supposed to be demolished; but because of the surge in the number of people visiting the region, the hotel had to be extended instead.

 The town of Livingstone

-The first European colony in the area was established along the Zambezi River approximately 10–12 kilometers upstream of Victoria Falls in a location known as the Old Drift.
-This occurred prior to the construction of the Victoria Falls Bridge.
 Settlers in the territories further to the north of the Zambezi suffered from malaria and fever, and the death rate was exceptionally high.
-These settlers were typically looking for money and adventure in the lands further to the north of the river.
-Eleven of the first 31 residents succumbed to malaria or blackwater sickness within the course of one rainy season.
-In the event that they did not pass away from the sickness, they were often attacked by lions.
+These settlers were typically looking for money and adventure in the lands further to the north of the river Statue of David Livingstone.

-After the construction of the bridge was finished, the settlers who lived in the Old Drift were forced to relocate to a new town located approximately 12 kilometers inland from Victoria Falls.
 This new hamlet had fewer mosquitoes.
-The settlers were opposed to the location of the proposed town so far away from the waterfalls because they believed it was too far away from the natural marvel and that it would cause them to lose revenue from tourists.
+The settlers were opposed to the location of the proposed town so far away from the waterfalls because they believed it was too far away from the natural marvel and that it would cause them to lose revenue from tourists Statue of David Livingstone.

 20th Century

 The relocation of the headquarters of the British South African Company to Livingstone.
 On the other hand, caused the town to begin expanding.
 As a result, hotels were constructed, and by the year 1910.
 Livingstone had a post office, a courthouse, two hotels, a government house.
-Also, a civil service building, an Anglican church, residences for civil servants of high rank.
+Also, a civil service building, an Anglican church, and residences for civil servants of high rank.
 And a hospital that was under construction.

 Victoria Falls Now

-The Victoria Falls cascade, located in southern Africa on the Zambezi River, is home to a number of endemic plant and animal species that are unique to this part of the planet.
 It is one of the world’s greatest waterfalls and can be found on the boundary between the countries of Zambia and Zimbabwe.
 The breadth of this waterfall is 1,708 meters (5,604 ft).

 Statue of David Livingstone & Victoria Falls, Safari World Tours

 Since the mid of the 20th century, the location has emerged as an increasingly vital component of the tourist industry.
 National parks and other tourist infrastructure may be found in the same location in both Zambia and Zimbabwe.
-According to studies conducted in the latter part of the 2010s.
-The effects of climate change on precipitation variability are anticipated to alter the nature of the autumn season.

 FAQs